I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-opm-cgmsa.md

 ## -remarks
 <p>CGMS-A protects analog TV signals.
 Currently, OPM can use CGMS-A to protect signals from composite outputs, S-Video outputs, or component outputs.
 For more information about CGMS-A, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=70568">CGMS-A article</a>. </p>

-<p>CGMS-A protects analog TV signals.
-Currently, OPM can use CGMS-A to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about CGMS-A, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=70568">CGMS-A article</a>. </p>

-<p>CGMS-A protects analog TV signals.
-Currently, OPM can use CGMS-A to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about CGMS-A, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=70568">CGMS-A article</a>. </p>

 ## -requirements
 <table>
 <tr>